tldr-pages/tldr/pages/linux/ctop.md

 > Instantly visualize container performance and health with real-time metrics on CPU, memory, and block IO usage.
 > More information: <https://github.com/bcicen/ctop>.

-- Show active containers only:
+- Show only active containers:

 `ctop -a`